cmarsa/imlwp/README.md

 # imlwp
-Notes on the book "Introduction to Machine Learning with Python" Andreas Muller.
+Notes on the book "Introduction to Machine Learning with Python" by Andreas Muller.